Govia Thameslink Railway signs £200m contract to replace Great Northern fleet

 Posted: 18 February 2016 | | No comments yet

-Govia Thameslink Railway (GTR) and Siemens have signed an agreement worth over £200m to supply 25 Class 700 Desiro City trains to replace the existing Great Northern fleet.
-Today’s agreed contract will see Siemens deliver 25 climate-controlled six-carriage units (150 vehicles) of the Class 700 Desiro City type for service by the end of 2018. […]
+Govia Thameslink Railway and Siemens have signed an agreement worth over £200 million to supply 25 Class 700 Desiro City trains to replace the existing Great Northern fleet.

 Today’s agreed contract will see Siemens deliver 25 climate-controlled six-carriage units (150 vehicles) of the Class 700 Desiro City type for service by the end of 2018.
 The vehicles will be built at Siemens plant in Krefeld, Germany and will replace the existing Class 313 trains built in 1976/77.

 Once in service the new trains will operate on GTR’s new Thameslink service running between Moorgate in the City of London and Welwyn and Hertford, Stevenage and Letchworth.